Drug Lord Joaquín ‘El Chapo’ Guzmán Sentenced To Life In Prison In U.S. Federal Court

 The trial lasted three months and included details of Guzmán’s rise to power.

-According to The Washington Post, the prosecution presented a case that detailed gruesome murders and the trafficking of drugs including marijuana, cocaine, methamphetamine and heroin across the border from Mexico into the United States.
+According to The Washington Post, the prosecution presented a case that detailed gruesome murders and the trafficking of drugs including marijuana, cocaine, methamphetamine, and heroin across the border from Mexico into the United States.

 JUST IN: "El Chapo" sentenced to life in US prison https://t.co/T7VGDtiND5 pic.twitter.com/oGc4EOo7AF